in

 Sony A7R V Back Screen

-The first thing I noticed when using the EVF is that the colors with the back LCD and the OLED EVF doesn’t match.
-The EVF even if it have 10 millions pixels, is less warm, less saturated than the back screen LCD.
+The first thing I noticed when using the EVF is that the colors between the back LCD and the OLED EVF don’t match.
+The EVF, even if it has 10 million pixels, is less warm and less saturated than the LCD back screen.

-The back screen LCD is low on resolution, it’s noticeable compared to Canon back screen.
-Perhaps it’s a way to save battery but at the end it’s the main tool to judge exposition and focus.
+The back screen LCD is low on resolution; it’s noticeable compared to the Canon back screen.
+Perhaps it’s a way to save battery, but at the end, it’s the main tool to judge exposition and focus.

-Finally, the issue with flipping screen is that the screen while flipped is always off-center.
+Finally, the issue with flipping screens is that the screen, while flipped, is always off-center.
 Which makes it quite unintuitive.
-This have largely been fixed on the brand new A7R V.
+This has largely been fixed on the brand new A7R V.

 No sensor protection